How to Grow Butterfly Flowers

 Growing Butterfly Flowers in Your Home Garden

 The Butterfly Flower is a perennial flower that, as its name implies, attracts butterflies.
 It is also commonly called the butterfly weed, milkweed, and butterfly milkweed.
 Unlike other milkweeds, the sap is not milky.
 It is native to the U.S., east of the Rocky Mountains.
 Although, today, it’s grown in every state.
-Learn “How to Grow Butterfly Flowers” with this guide and you will be attracting beautiful butterflies before you know it!
+Learn “How to Grow Butterfly Flowers from seeds to bloom” with this guide and you will be attracting beautiful butterflies before you know it!

 Importantly, this guide is for the butterfly flower, not the butterfly bush.
 They are two different flowering plants.